 Naan Vs Pita Bread

-- Sugar: Feeds the yeast and adds a hint of sweetness to balance the savory flavors.
+- Sugar โ Feeds the yeast and adds a touch of sweetness.

 Substitutions and Additions

-- Whole Wheat Flour – Substitute up to half of the all-purpose flour with whole wheat flour for a heartier, slightly nutty naan.
+- Whole wheat: Substitute up to 50% of the flour for a nuttier flavor.

 - In a bowl, combine the warm water, sugar, and yeast.
 Allow it to sit for about 5-10 minutes until it becomes frothy.
 (Image 1)

-- In a large mixing bowl, add the flour, salt, 2 tablespoons of melted butter, beaten egg, and the yeast mixture.
+- In a large mixing bowl, add the flour, salt, milk melted butter, beaten egg, and the yeast mixture.
 Mix well to form a dough.
 (Image 2)

 - Knead the dough on a floured surface for about 5-7 minutes or until it becomes smooth and elastic and form it in a ball.
 (Image 3 and 4)